lbryio/lbry.com/content/news/153-Blockchain-is-love-Blockchain-is-life.md

 Suppose I wanted to build my own interface for Facebook.
 Perhaps because I want actual control over what shows up on my news feed, rather than leaving it to Facebook's algorithms.
 Currently, it would be legally questionable for me to do this, and even it was legal, it would also be legal for Facebook to block my interface from loading "its" data.

 But if Facebook was implemented as a protocol, it would be an open standard that anyone could follow.
-Anyone could write a Facebook view, or a Facebook app.
+Anyone could write a Facebook view or a Facebook app.
 If Facebook, Inc. wanted to start acting hostile towards its users, people would simply stop using the apps released by Facebook, Inc. and instead use ones made by other parties.

 To be clear: this is possible today.
 It's been possible for decades.
 There's no technological barrier to creating a Facebook Protocol, but barriers of economics and incentives that discourage people from doing so.